Surround yourself with diversity. Surround yourself with UW-La Crosse.

 At its most basic level, civility refers to showing others kindness, courtesy, and respect.
 Digging a little deeper, civility is about constantly being open to listen, to learn, to teach and to change.
 It seeks common ground as a beginning point for dialogue when differences occur, while at the same time recognizing that differences enrich our campus.

-Complaints against Faculty, see Faculty Personnel Rules, Chapter 6: Complaints & Grievances
+Complaints against Faculty, see Unclassified Staff Personnel Rules, Chapter 6: Complaints & Grievances, Faculty

 Civility/Incivility Reporting Form